 Resolved, That evidence be received to show that so much of the act of Louisiana establish ing the Returning Board for that State is unconstitutional, and the acts of the said Returning Board are void.
-This was rejected by the following vote: yeas, Messrs.
-Abbott, Bayard, Clifford, Field, Hunton, Payne and Thurman, 7: nays, Messrs.
-Bradley, Edmunds, Frelinghny sen, Garfield, Hoar, Miller, Morton and
+This was rejected by the fol lowing vote: yeas, Messrs.
+Abbott, Bayard, Clifford, Field, Hunton, Payne and Thurman, 7; nays, Messrs.
+Bradley, Edmunds, Frelinghuy sen, Garfield, Hoar, Miller, Morton and

-Mr. Abbott offered another substitute as follows:
+Strong, 8.
+Mr. Abbott offered another substitute as fol-

-Resolved.
-That evidence will be received to show that the Returning Board of Louisiana, at the time of canvassing and compiling the vote of that State, at the last election in that State, was not legally constituted under the law establishing it, in this: that it was composed of four persons of one political party, instead of five persons of different parties.
+Resolved, That evidence will be received to show that the Returning Board of Louisiana, at the time of canvassing and compiling the vote of that State, at the last election in that State, was not legally constituted under the law estab-lishing it, in this: that it was composed of four persons of one political party, instead of five persons of different parties.
 Rejected by the same vote.

-Mr. Abbott then offered another substitute: Resolved, That the Commission will receive testimony on the subject of the frauds alleged in the specification of counsel for the objections to certificates I and 3, for President and Vice-President is admissible Rejected by the same vote.
-Mr. Abbott offered a fifth as follows:
+Mr. Abbott then offered another substitute: Resolved, That the Commission will receive testimony on the subject of the frauds alleged in the specification of counsel for the objections to certificates I and 3.

 Rejected by the same vote.

 Mr. Abbott then offered a fourth substitute as

-Resolved.
-That restimony tending to show that the so-called Returning Board of Louisiana had no jurisdiction to canvass the votes for electors
+Resolved, That restimony tending to show that the so-called Returning Board of Louisiana had no jurisdiction to canvass the votes for electors for President and Vice-President is admissible.